eorloff/fresco/doc/source/protocol_suites.rst

 .. note:: Currently, only the *online* phase of SPDZ is implemented.
 FRESCO does, however, contain a method that lets a *trusted* party generate the required offline material which makes it usable in some settings.
-Furthermore, FRESCO contains a tool called a "fuelstation" which a third party (who does not need to be fully trusted) can run.
+Furthermore, FRESCO contains a tool called a "fuelstation" [Fuel Station]_ which a third party (who does not need to be fully trusted) can run.
 In the two party case, the security model will be the same, since at least two parties have to collude to break the security.
 The full SPDZ protocol includes a protocol that lets the parties obtain the offline material without any third party.

 ..
     The LR15 Protocol Suite